Power Plant Releasing Carbon Dioxide into Atmosphere |

 Scientists at Waterloo University created a powder that can capture the Carbon-di-Oxide (CO2) from industrial or power plant gas more efficiently than the conventional way.

-A chemical engineering professor at Waterloo University created a carbon dioxide-capturing powder in Zhongwei Chen's lab that can isolate Carbon Dioxide from gases that are generally released into the atmosphere from industries and significantly from the power plant where fossil fuel is burnt.
+A chemical engineering professor at Waterloo University created a carbon dioxide-capturing powder in Zhongwei Chen's lab that can isolate Carbon Dioxide from gases that are generally released into the atmosphere from industries and significantly from the power plants where fossil fuel is burnt.

 What Is Carbon dioxide?